BorowskiKamil/blazor-tasks/README.md

 Hey!
 This repository contains an API written in ASP.NET Core 2.1 and front-end web-application written in experimental .NET web framework Blazor that runs via WebAssembly 🤓

 Implemented features:
-- Creating and editing tasks
+- CRUD (create, read, update and delete) actions on tasks
 - Managing categories and assigning tasks to them

 ## Getting Started with Blazor